Search Our Site

 • Which cream is best for melasma?

 Over-the-counter creams and skincare work better for preventative maintenance than for removing dark spots.
-But when we talk about ingredients in creams that are good for melasma, we like to look for one or more of these ingredients: tranexamic acid, vitamin C, and hydroquinone.
+But when we talk about ingredients in creams that are good for melasma, we like to look for one or more of these ingredients: azelaic acid, hydroquinone, vitamin c, arbutin, and kojic acid.
 Sunscreen will also be critical in keeping melasma from darkening.

 Read Our Blogs About Melasma